• Skip to primary navigation

 Slow Cooked Chicken Italian in a crock pot.

-Today I’m sharing my updated and improved Slow Cooked Chicken Italian that I first shared back in July 2014.
-Having made this so often since I posted it, I thought I’d take some better photographs and add in the olives which I’d mentioned before but weren’t officially part of the recipe!
+Having made this so often since I posted it, I thought I’d take some better photographs and add the olives I mentioned before but weren’t officially part of the recipe!

-Not only is this recipe so easy, just dump and go but it’s also low in fat so great for those following a Weight Watchers or Slimming World diet.
-So back to the original post and note that where I say my daughter’s view of chicken thighs is a work in progress, well she’s now a vegetarian (the writing was on the wall really)!
+So back to the original post and note that where I say my daughter’s view of chicken thighs is a work in progress, she’s now a vegetarian (the writing was on the wall really)!

 All the Slow Cooked Chicken Italian ingredients in a slow cooker.